postdigitalcultures/server_docker/README.md

 WordPress' email was configured using the Post SMTP Mailer plugin: https://wordpress.org/plugins/post-smtp/

+# SSL

+All websites on the *.postdigitalcultures.org domain are SSL secured.
+This was done by setting up a wildcard certificate for the postdigitalcultures.org domain name (https://medium.com/@utkarsh_verma/how-to-obtain-a-wildcard-ssl-certificate-from-lets-encrypt-and-setup-nginx-to-use-wildcard-cfb050c8b33f).

+Run this command to get a wildcard SSL certificate from Let's Encrypt:

+`sudo certbot --server https://acme-v02.api.letsencrypt.org/directory -d *.postdigitalcultures.org --manual --preferred-challenges dns-01 certonly`

+All SSL certificates are kept in the directory /etc/letsencrypt which is mirrored as a volume in the Nginx webserver Docker container.

 # Docker

 Docker is running containers on the server for all the services that the server runs: MariaDB, WordPress, Nginx, and GoAccess.
 This runs from /home/cpc_admin/docker with the containers specified in the docker-compose.yml file in that directory.